-William J. Meeske retired from Partnership on December 31, 2004.
+William J. Meeske retired from the partnership in December 2004.
 Mr. Meeske joined Latham & Watkins in 1972 and became a partner in 1980.
 He served as Partner-In-Charge of the Los Angeles office Litigation Department from 1987 to 1989 and as Chairman of the firm-wide recruiting committee in 1986 and 1987.

 Mr. Meeske's practice included a variety of business litigation, with emphasis on antitrust and securities actions.
 He has handled antitrust actions for such clients as Teledyne, Shell Oil Co., Cerveceria Moctezuma S.A. (a leading Mexican brewery), International Game Technology, the Regents of the University of California, the Los Angeles Olympic Organizing Committee, Burroughs Corporation and the California Grocers Association.